Cossistant documentation

 ```

-### Example: Update Metadata on Action
+Example: Update Metadata on Action [#example-update-metadata-on-action]

 ```tsx showLineNumbers title="components/upgrade-button.tsx"